[icon]

 Any-Code Modes

 Run Code's Click modes run any text file (including but not limited to Python code) via your system's file name or type associations—as though you clicked the file's icon.
 For example, you can quickly open a browser to view the result of an HTML file you are editing by running it this way, and can launch Python-coded GUIs that have no console IO with a locally installed Python.
-On some platforms, this mode also supports sending command-line arguments to the launched code (though not on Macs), as well as popped-up consoles for IO (on Windows, whose Click+Keep mode also saves the console after the program closes).
+On some platforms, this mode also supports sending command-line arguments to the launched code (though not on macOS), as well as popped-up consoles for IO (on Windows, whose Click+Keep mode also saves the console after the program closes).

 Python Modes